hilasha2/candidate_genes/README.md

 Documentation of the way Chi2 was calculated can be found in this file:
 - Kaplan_Meier_Analysis.pdf

+And are based on this book:
+Kleinbaum, D. G. (1998).
+Survival analysis, a self‐learning text. pg.
+82.

 The method for the Kaplan Meier calculation needs to be downloaded separately from: https://www.mathworks.com/matlabcentral/fileexchange/64582-matsurv